 - Will your church be involved in community outreach programs and support?

-You need to determine if you are forming a basic ministry or a formal church corporation structure with plans for new building(s) to act as a base for your church.
-This all relates to corporate tax-exempt status.
-Some of the variables to consider are size of your church - the number of members that will attend and how many members you plan on attracting to/for your services.
+Basically, you need to determine if you are forming a basic informal ministry or a formal church corporation structure with plans for new building(s) to act as a home for your church.
+This will determine corporate tax-exempt status.
+Some of the variables to consider are the size of your church and the number of members that you expect to attend your services.
 Remember that the appropriate corporation structure and formation is the foundation for your success.

-Naming your church is an often overlooked but crucially important step.
-There is a big difference, legally, in determining whether your service will be a church or a ministry.
-A ministry can be something as simple as a regular gathering in a coffeehouse whereas a church has deeper legal requirements and benefits.
+Finally, you need a name for your church.
+This is an often-overlooked, but crucially important step.
+There is a big difference, legally, in determining whether your organization will be a church or a ministry.
+A ministry can be something as simple as a regular gathering in a coffeehouse, whereas a church has greater legal requirements (and benefits).

 After a formal and detailed review, call the IRS Business and Specialty Tax Line: 1-800-829-4933.
-They will assist you with any questions you may have, and clarify any of the fields that require an answer.
-One note - if you have gone through the formation steps above, you should not need any help with this process - you will know this information by heart.
-Once you have been issued your EIN (you will receive a formal document from the IRS within a few business days) keep it in your business formation file.
+They will assist you with any remaining questions you may have, and clarify any of the fields that require an answer.
+Once you have been issued your EIN (you will receive a formal document from the IRS within a few business days) remember to store it safely in your business formation file.
 Make several copies of these papers.
-You'll need to reference and provide this information often in the remaining steps - business bank accounts, and accounting all need it.
+You'll need to reference and provide this information often in the remaining step.

 Opening a Business Bank Account: Here is what you will need to open an account in the name of your church or ministry: your Articles of Incorporation, Bylaws and Opening Resolutions or the company, EIN, Statement of Faith, and Statement of Beliefs, 501(c)(3) status certification (if you are planning on being tax-exempt), and funds for an opening balance.
-Not all banks require all items; some require more.
-The best practice is give your preferred financial services provider call, find out what they need to set up the account and set a meeting to accomplish everything at once.
+Not all banks require every one of these items, but some may require even more.
+We recommend giving your preferred financial services provider a call.
+Find out what they need to set up the account and then schedule a meeting to accomplish everything in one sitting.